Release Agents for Rotational Molding

 Semi-permanent with low to medium slip.

-Parts prone to prerelease, PP, PE
+Parts prone to pre-release, PP, PE

 McLube® 973